tjanas94/vibefeeder/.ai/rules/playwright.md

 - Initialize configuration only with Chromium/Desktop Chrome browser
 - Use browser contexts for isolating test environments
-- Implement the Page Object Model for maintainable tests
+- Implement the Page Object Model for maintainable tests in ./tests/e2e/pages
-- Use locators for resilient element selection
+- Use `data-testid` attributes when introducing resilient test-oriented selectors
+- When following `data-testid` convention, locate elements by `await page.getByTestId('selectorName')`
 - Leverage API testing for backend validation
 - Implement visual comparison with expect(page).toHaveScreenshot()
 - Use the codegen tool for test recording